nidkil/test_app_factory/readme.md

 The problem I had was caused in the testing code.
 In the following section I will briefly explain how to setup and use the factory pattern correctly.

-## The lesson learnt
+## Lessons learned

-I have added more code than strictly necessary to show the concept of the factory pattern working, just to provide a more realistic example.
+I have added more code than strictly necessary to show the concept of the factory pattern working as a realistic example.

 The structure and contents of this example project is: